Historia Mundum

 The Festival of the Federation was a massive event in Paris, in 1790, in order to celebrate the French Revolution.
 Anonymous image provided by the Museum of the French Revolution and licensed under CC BY-SA 4.0 DEED.

-The first phase of the French Revolution garnered significant international opposition by the absolutist monarchies of Europe.
-All of them were terrified of being overthrown, and they soon formed international coalitions to fight against the French revolutionaries.
-Meanwhile, the royal family attempted to flee to Austria, but Louis XVI ended up arrested and forced to ratify the Constitution of 1791.
-These events reinforced the instability of the Revolution and gave rise to another phase of it, with significant changes in politics, society and economics.
+The first phase of the French Revolution alarmed Europe’s absolutist monarchies and turned a domestic constitutional crisis into an international conflict.
+They feared being overthrown and soon formed coalitions to fight the French revolutionaries.
+Meanwhile, the royal family attempted to flee to Austria, but Louis XVI was arrested and forced to ratify the Constitution of 1791.
+These events reinforced the Revolution’s instability and opened another phase, with major changes in politics, society, and economics.

 2nd Phase: National Convention (1792-1794)

-This was a radical phase of the French Revolution, which was dominated by the Jacobins, with the support of the Sans-Culottes.
-At that time, the peasants and the urban workers were disappointed with the delay in implementing social reforms, and were vehemently opposed to the counterrevolutionary actions of other European powers.
-This made their revolutionary zeal grow exponentially and radicalism ensued, both domestically and internationally.
+The National Convention marked the radical phase of the French Revolution, dominated by Jacobins with support from the Sans-Culottes.
+Peasants and urban workers were disappointed by delays in social reform and strongly opposed the counterrevolutionary actions of other European powers.
+Their revolutionary zeal grew, and radicalism followed both inside France and abroad.

-Within France’s borders, the Gregorian calendar was replaced by the French Revolutionary calendar.
-This change had the intention of removing all religious and royalist influences from the calendar.
-The new scheme would track the time after January 1st, 1789, taken as the beginning of Year I, the Year of Liberty.
-This would change in 1792, when French revolutionaries would overthrow the monarchy, summarily execute the royal family, and establish a Republic — it was a way to be responsive to the wishes of the common people.
-From then on, the first year of the calendar would be 1792, symbolizing the Republic itself.
+Within France’s borders, the Gregorian calendar was replaced by the French Revolutionary calendar to remove religious and royalist influences.
+The new system first counted time from January 1, 1789, taken as the beginning of Year I and the Year of Liberty.
+In 1792, revolutionaries overthrew the monarchy, executed the royal family, and established a republic.
+The calendar’s first year was then reset to symbolize the Republic itself.

 The National Convention was supposed to be a provisional government, and it was expected to relinquish its power and give it to a regular government.
 Nevertheless, this arrangement persisted for quite some time, and the Convention elaborated the Constitution of 1793, with the following highlights: